cjw-network/CjwConfigProcessorBundle/README.md

 - **Mark** parameters as favourites and view them in a dedicated view
 - **Get** location info about the parameters (which files do they appear in and with what value)
 - **Download** a file representation of the parameter lists
+- **Do it all on the console**.
+You can also ditch the frontend and look at some features through Symfony console commands.
 - **And** more

 # Help And More Info